-But what if the clients try to limit your research in order to save money on the valuation project, you should tell them if the limits prevent you from doing what is needed in order to ensure the valuation holds water.
+But what if the clients try to limit your research in order to save money on the valuation project?
+Then you should tell them if the limits prevent you from doing what you need in order to ensure the valuation holds water.

 Don’t cut corners just to please the client.
 If you think the valuation results are in doubt because you had to skip steps, state so in your valuation report.

 The more important the information you use in your analysis, the more attention you should pay to its credibility.
 Are the sources of data verifiable?
 Do the people who provided you with the info understand its significance?
-If you feel the data provided is shaky, do not use it in your analysis or state the potential impact of inaccuracies.
+If you feel the data provided looks shaky, do not use it in your analysis or state the potential impact of inaccuracies.